Aidbox/aidbox-sdk-js/doc/doc/api-examples.md

 ```
 :::

-### Delete
+### Delete Resource
 The Delete operation enables the removal of healthcare data from the FHIR server when it is no longer needed or becomes obsolete.
-This is important for maintaining data hygiene and adhering to data retention policies.
+This is important for maintaining data hygiene and adhering to data retention policies

 ##### Parameters
 <ParamsComponent :items="[